MorrissyLab/mosaicMPI/README.md

   (eg. Microarray, RNA-Seq, Proteomics) or sparsity (eg. single-cell vs. bulk)
 - Metadata transfer across datasets

-mosaicMPI is usable via:
+mosaicMPI has two interfaces:
-- command-line interface for rapid data exploration and integration
+- command-line interface with a standardized workflow for rapid data exploration and integration
-- python interface for extensibility and flexibility
+- python API for greatest flexibility and extensibility

 ## 🔧 Install